zippadd/cfdeploy/README.md

 [![devDependencies Status](https://david-dm.org/zippadd/cfdeploy/dev-status.svg)](https://david-dm.org/zippadd/cfdeploy?type=dev)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Node.js module for deploying Cloudformation templates.
+Node.js command line tool for deploying Cloudformation templates.

-Currently only supports stacksets as this seemed to be a general gap in the community, but may be extended in the future.
+Only supports deployment into StackSets as this seemed to be a general gap in the community, but may be extended in the future to include regular Stacks.

 ## Stacksets
 Uploads the referenced Cloudformation in the cfdeploy file to the given bucket and creates/updates the stack set per the given name.